ravichas/AI4HealthCare/Course-2/README.md

 also running an auto-routing module that sends a copy of everything it receives to an AI server.
 See instructions ad the end of this page on how to launch if you are using the Udacity Workspace.

-* Viewer system is represented by OHIF.
+* Viewer system is represented by OHIF (https://ohif.org).
 It is connecting to the Orthanc server using DicomWeb and is serving a web application on port 3000.
 Again, see instructions at the end of this page if you are using the Udacity Workspace.

 * AI server is represented by a couple of scripts. `section3/src/deploy_scripts/start_listener.sh` brings